 The impact area of the project was evaluated from the closest to the farthest.
-In this context, first of all, the location of the Project Area in the OIZ is given in figure 39.
-Then, the parcels adjacent to the project area were evaluated.
-Figure-40.
+In this context, first of all, the location of the Project Area in the OIZ is given in Figure 39.
+Then, the parcels adjacent to the project area were evaluated (see Figure 40 and Figure 41).
 In Figure 41, the closest settlements likely to be affected by the project are given.